Language

 File uploads but project shows as failed

 The file may have passed initial validation but failed during normalization.
-This can happen with files that have unusual table structures, merged cells, or non-standard Smartcat exports.
+This can happen with malformed DOCX XML or unsupported structures that leave no translatable supported blocks.

-Fix: Try exporting the document again from Smartcat.
+Fix: Retry with the original DOCX file.
 If the issue persists, contact us at hello@snapintel.io with the project name.

 Translation Blocked or Quota Issues